e-Learning Blog

 It is also important to clearly define the reporting procedures and recording methods when experiencing customer harassment.

-Furthermore, establishing responses based on guidelines from local governments and the Ministry of Health, Labour and Welfare is effective as a measure against potential lawsuits or administrative guidance.
+Furthermore, establishing measures based on guidelines from local governments and the Ministry of Health, Labour and Welfare is also effective in the event of lawsuits or administrative guidance.

 6. Key Points to Keep in Mind for Education and Training